tlaziuk/svg-to-material-ui/README.md

 transform svg file to material-ui icon

-this tool aims to be dead-simple and provide only the transforming/converting feature of `svg` files to `tsx` code
+this tool aims to be dead-simple and provide only the transforming/converting feature of `svg` files to `tsx` code, any kind of formatting (if needed or required) should and can be mad outside of this tool

 ## usage